pypeit/PypeIt/doc/dev/deimos_wavecalib.rst

 Out of the **4072 slits** that have been tested, for only **37 (0.9%)** the wavelength calibration failed or was wrong.
 From a visual inspection, we found that the success of the wavelength calibration is mostly influenced by the quality of the arc spectra.
 In particular, artifacts, noisy spectra, ghosts, and strong emission from adjacent slits are the main responsible for failed or bad wavelength calibration.
+For these cases, the only way to obtain a wavelength calibration may be to perform a wavelength calibration by hand (see :ref:`wave_calib:By-Hand Approach`).

 To further investigate the quality of the wavelength calibration, we inspected the distribution of the wavelength solution RMS (in pixels), reported below (left panel), and we found that the majority of the